Spanish Guitar Making Today: An Insider’s View

 We were fortunate to have a culturally diverse family.
 Our dad is from the US and our mom is from the Dominican Republic.
 Our abuelo (grandfather and mother’s father) was originally from Spain.
 From there, our interest in Spain developed, especially beginning in our twenties.
 Mark also loved music from a young age and learned how to play classical and Spanish guitar.
 This influence especially came from our mother, who has been playing the Spanish guitar and singing since she was a child.
 She still plays to this day and so does Mark.

-Above Image – Amalia and Mark’s mother with one of Mark’s most recently built guitars.
+Above Image – Amalia and Mark’s mother with one of Mark’s handmade guitars.

 Mark’s experience at the Escuela de Violeros de Zaragoza, was ‘instrumental’ to say the least (get it!).
 It furthered his experience and skills in ways he needed.
-Now he’s venturing out to build more of his own guitars through his own Spanish guitar making business.
-Inspired by our Spanish family’s name, Del Riego, and an important past female family member referred to as La Riega, Mark is starting La Riega Fine Woodworking.
+Inspired by our Spanish family’s name, Del Riego, and an important past female family member referred to as La Riega, Mark has La Riega Fine Woodworking for continuing his craft.
+If you’d like to reach him, please leave a comment below.